creisch/creisch.github.io/_posts/2023-04-27-MPDEECIRM.md

 ---
 layout: post
 excerpt: "A hierarchical model family for control strategies of mosquito spread"
-title: "Oral presentation at the MPDEE conference at CIRM, Luminy, France"
+title: "Talk at the MPDEE conference at CIRM, Luminy, France"
 tags: [presentation]
 category: presentation
 ---